ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 These assumptions allow us to use _fork/join parallelism_, a system that provides parallelism without the application having to do anything with locks or other parallel machinery.
-You write your algorithm and we work out the scheduling, synchronising, blocking, etc. <!-- Avoiding data races in such a program isn't hard in principle, since we're avoiding in-place mutation, but we still need to _convince the OxCaml compiler_ that there are no data races, so getting to know fork/join will give you a foundation for how data-race freedom works.--> Of course, OxCaml is ever watchful and will still insist on being convinced there are no data races, so we'll still have to go over the fundamentals of data-race freedom.
+You write your algorithm and we work out the scheduling, synchronising, blocking, etc.
+Of course, OxCaml is ever watchful and will still insist on being convinced there are no data races, so we'll still have to go over the fundamentals of data-race freedom.
 Further materials will build on this by covering more primitive operations that exercise more of the system.